abinashmohanty/botkit-heroku/README.md

 UXbot is a Slack app and uses OAuth 2.0, and can be added to any slack team via the slack button.

 You can [install our Slack UXbot App](https://slack-uxbot.herokuapp.com/) for you're existing slack team.
 However, few things to remember.
-Some of the logics were written specifically for our slack team, so you need to change some of the scripts/channel IDs/etc. You can always test our [development version](#development-version) test our development version as mentioned down here.
+Some of the logics were written specifically for our slack team, so you need to change some of the scripts/channel IDs/etc. You can always test our [development version](#development-version) `(coming soon)` as mentioned down here.

-Once, the UXbot is installed for your slack team you can interact with the bot using its slash commands or direct conversation.
+Once, the UXbot is installed for your slack team you can interact with the bot using its `slash commands` or direct conversation.
 By default, UXbot would be joined your default slack channel aka `#general` channel.
 For the rest of the channels, you'll have to invite the bot by typing `/invite @uxbot` from a particular channel you're in.
 The UXbot will also listen to specific keywords from your regular conversation with other members, and we will talk about this below.

 ##### Goals - Greet new members

-afasfas asfasdf
+New members will get to see the following message from `UXbot` via DM aka private message when they join our Slack's default channel called `#general`.
+This is one of our primary goals to inform our new members about our UX community along with our top channels as you see below.

 ![Greet new members](./media/uxbot_greetings.png)